kazurayam/inspectus4katalon-sample-project/docs/index.md

 -   It compiles a report in HTML where you find multiple sets of **Left** / **Diff** / **Right** images & HTMLs.

 -   By Twins-Diff, you can compare the Production environment and the Development environment.
-This method is effective to identify any regressions or unexpected changes injected by the continuous development.
+This method is effective to identify any regressions or unexpected changes caused by the development works that continues every day.

 Demo in action: [click here](https://kazurayam.github.io/inspectus4katalon-sample-project/demo/store/MyAdmin-20221213_080556.html)